OptimoSupreme/homelab/readme.md

-Repo containing the customizations and services I run on my server.
+Repo containing the my server services.
+Docker stuff is no longer maintained.